Envirometrix/PredictiveSoilMapping/07-Soil_organic_carbon.md

 print(t(data.frame(xl[order(unlist(xl), decreasing=TRUE)[1:10]])))
 ```

 which shows that the most important soil covariate by far is soil depth, followed by elevation, grazing, MODIS cloud fraction images, cropland and similar.
-For a full description of codes please refer to @sanderman2018soil (also available in [this table](https://github.com/whrc/Soil-Carbon-Debt/blob/master/SOCS/WHRC_soilcarbon_list_of_covariates.csv)).
+For a full description of codes please refer to @sanderman2018soil.

 Finally, based on this model, we can generate predictions for 3–4 specific time periods and for some arbitrary depth e.g. 10 cm.
 The maps below clearly show that ca 8% of soil organic carbon has been lost in the last 90 years, most likely due to increases in grazing and croplands.
 The maps also show, however, that some areas in the northern latitudes are experiencing an increase in SOC, possibly due to higher rainfall i.e. based on the CRU data set.